LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-022-special-request-spectral-frequency/index.md

   - imported/dnb-fix-022-special-request-spectral-frequency/image1189.jpeg
 description: >-
   Special Request steals the spotlight this week for the fix, no questions asked.
-His latest release courtesy of R&amp;S Records sees him coming onto vinyl again with a 4 track EP that&rsquo;s nothing shy of naughty!
-Spectral Frequency was originally part of a free Bandcamp release, &lsquo;Zero Fucks&rsquo;, that was put out late last year [...]Read More...
+His latest release courtesy of R&S Records sees him coming onto vinyl again with a 4 track EP that’s nothing shy of naughty!
+Spectral Frequency was originally part of a free Bandcamp release, ‘Zero Fucks’, that was put out late last year [...]Read More...
 published: true
 tags: feature
 featured: false